 Touching into the wild heart of horses is how I work.
 It comes from my understanding of their innate evolutionary needs and my desire to see them living a happy and healthy life.
 My aspiration is to touch the wild in all equines drawing from my work with Przewalski, feral and domestic equines.
 My goal is to allow each horse the freedom to express natural horse behaviour and live an authentic horse life.
 This leads to a horse who is fulfilled and content regardless of their environment or lifestyle.

-I qualified as an Equine Podiatrist 15 years ago and have run my own ‘Whole Horse’
+I qualified as an Equine Podiatrist in 2005 and have run my own ‘Whole Horse’

 hoof care business since then.
 I work extensively in all areas of shoeless hoof care